We know that starting triathlon can be a bit daunting so have put together answers to some key questions you might have when starting out.

 - You must not touch your bike before you have put your cycle helmet on your head and clipped the strap

 - In most triathlons you are not allowed to draft or slipstream behind other cyclists when out on the course.
 This would give you up to a 25% unfair advantage as you can go faster while expending little energy.
-BTF rules state that you must leave at least a 7m gap between you and the bikes in front, which increases to 10m for international and long distance triathlons.
+BTF rules state that you must leave at least a 10m gap between you and the bikes in front in sprint and standard distance races, which increases to 12m for middle and long distance triathlons.
 If someone overtakes you, you must drop back to an appropriate distance or immediately overtake them.
 Failure to do so is very bad form and can result in time penalties or disqualification.

 - Do not litter during a triathlon – dropping rubbish while racing would normally result in immediate disqualification.
 Take your rubbish with you or drop off with marshals or at specific rubbish drop points.
 This rule shouldn’t be too hard to follow.